gkhullar/pykosmospp/docs/source/index.rst

 **pyKOSMOS++** is an AI-assisted spectroscopic reduction pipeline for APO-KOSMOS longslit observations built with modern spec-driven development and LLM assistance.
 It automates the workflow from raw CCD images to wavelength-calibrated 1D spectra with quality assessment.

+**Built Upon pyKOSMOS**

+This pipeline extends `pyKOSMOS <https://github.com/jradavenport/pykosmos>`_ by James R. A. Davenport (University of Washington), with key contributions from Francisca Chabour Barra (University of Washington), Azalee Bostroem, and Erin Howard.
+The pipeline uses reference data (arc lamp linelists, extinction curves, standard star catalogs) from the pyKOSMOS resource directory and follows spectroscopic reduction standards established by pyKOSMOS and its predecessor PyDIS.

 .. image:: https://img.shields.io/badge/Python-3.10+-blue.svg
    :alt: Python Version
    :target: https://www.python.org/downloads/